LiamPack/chez-matrices/README.md

 * [ ] exceptions for mismatched dimensions or values
 * [ ] tests (need test library?)
 * [ ] benchmarking common operations (need benchmarking library?)
+* [ ] think harder about naming convention for more famous functions (e.g the frobenius norm: should it be `frobenius-norm`?
+      `array-frobenius-norm`? kind of long-winded!)
+* [ ] use library or module? are these different in R6RS? i'm new here
+* [ ] Separate modules for matrix functionalities (base, exactly solving equations, approximately solving equations, operations on matrices, etc.)

 ### Implementation
 easier: